Fromis 9: 2022–2024: Unlock My World, Supersonic, and departure from Pledis Entertainment

 On May 15, 2023, Pledis Entertainment announced Fromis 9 would be releasing their first studio album titled Unlock My World on June 5, which would also be their first release as an eight-member group.
 On October 11, the group released the single "Love Me Back" as part of the soundtrack for the Naver webtoon Operation: True Love.
 In July 2024, Fromis 9 were confirmed to be preparing for a new album, set for release in August.
-During July, the group also performed at a series of festivals, including Weverse Con Kwave Music Festival in Manila and their first ever appearances at Waterbomb festival across three cities.
+During July, the group also performed at a series of festivals, including Weverse Con, Kwave Music Festival in Manila and their first ever appearances at Waterbomb festival across three cities.
 On July 18, Fromis 9 announced their fifth single album titled Supersonic, which was released on August 12.
-The album's title track peaked at number two on South Korea's Circle Chart.
+The album's lead single peaked at number two on South Korea's Circle Chart.

 On November 29, Pledis Entertainment announced that the exclusive contracts with Fromis 9 would officially expire on December 31.
 On December 6, it was announced that they would be releasing the single "From" on December 23, before departing from the label.